zhouyflab/R-Predictor/README.md

   xx.n.fasta
 ~~~
 ## R-Predictor usage
-Make the following modifications before running R-Predictor
+Make the following modifications before running R-Predictor.
 1.Replace `/root/tool/tmhmm-2.0c/bin/tmhmm` in `Pfam_pk_nb.py` and `signal_rlk_rlp.py`with the correct path.
 2.Unzip the model files of ESM-1v and ESM-LRR, and move them to `models` directory.
 3.Replace `protein_path` and `work_path` in pipeline.py with the correct paths.
 **If you have correctly installed the required dependencies and modified the corresponding paths, R-Predictor will work smoothly.**
 ~~~
 python pipeline.py
 ~~~